rpgreview/papersandpaychecks/cow-orkers.md

 · Yes, they are serious.

 The Bandits
+- Found searching through trash in a laneway, very interested in old computers and especially post-it notes under keyboards.
 · Group of kids, who all ride skateboards and BMX bikes · Class themselves as the best hackers/entry-persons in the area.
 · Probably are.